Connect with others who understand.

 Scalp psoriasis can make your hair brittle.
 Brushing or styling brittle hair can cause it to break.
 Scratching the scalp can also cause weak hair to break, leading to more hair loss.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 Psoriasis plaques are often itchy.
-This itchiness can be accompanied by dry skin, flaking, and dandruff, which can make the problem worse.
-Many people with psoriasis find themselves scratching their scalp, even if they don’t intend to.
+This itchiness can be accompanied by dry skin and flaking, which can make the problem worse.
+Many people with psoriasis find themselves scratching their scalp even if they don’t intend to.
 This scratching can break weak hair, causing even more hair loss.

-For some people, stress is a trigger for plaque psoriasis or PsA symptoms.
+For some people, stress can trigger plaque psoriasis or PsA symptoms.
 Because hair loss can cause stress, people can find themselves in a negative loop — stress can worsen symptoms, which can lead to hair loss, which can cause more stress, and so on.
-Finding healthy ways to manage the stress that causes and is caused by psoriasis or PsA could be key to minimizing or preventing hair loss.
+Finding healthy ways to manage stress that’s related to psoriasis or PsA could be key to minimizing or preventing hair loss.
+Research shows that relaxation and cognitive behavioral therapy (a goal-oriented type of talk therapy) can be beneficial for people who experience stress and psoriasis.

-Following are some steps you can take to prevent or reduce hair loss associated with psoriasis, PsA, or scalp psoriasis.
+You can include specific steps in your treatment plan to prevent or reduce hair loss associated with psoriasis, PsA, or scalp psoriasis.

-Talk to your dermatology team about getting a medicated shampoo or other topical scalp treatment (like a topical steroid cream or lotion) for the affected area or your whole head.
-These can help get your psoriasis under control, which can help stop or minimize hair loss.
+Talk to your dermatology team about getting a medicated shampoo or other topical scalp treatment (like a steroid cream or lotion) for the affected area or your whole head.
+These products can help get your psoriasis under control, which may help stop or minimize hair loss.
 Shampoos for scalp psoriasis can have a variety of effective ingredients, including coal tar, salicylic acid, and corticosteroids.

 Remove Scales Gently

-Don’t pick at the plaques on your scalp.
-Instead, start by making sure your shampoo has a scale softener.
-Use the shampoo as directed, then see if you can gently peel any scaly patches off your scalp.
+Don’t pick at plaques on your scalp.
+Instead, use a shampoo with ingredients that help soften scales.
+Use the shampoo as directed, and then see if you can gently peel any scaly patches off your scalp.
 You may need to let the shampoo soak in or use it multiple times before you can remove the plaques without taking hair along with it.
+Scrubbing or picking too hard can make psoriasis worse and damage your hair, leading to hair loss.

-A moisturizing conditioner can prevent some of the dryness you might experience on your scalp, minimizing itching and, therefore, hair loss.
-Test your conditioner, along with all of your hair care products, to make sure it’s not adding to your scalp difficulties.
+Using a moisturizing conditioner can prevent dry scalp, reduce itching, and help minimize hair loss.
+Test your conditioner, along with all your hair care products, to make sure it’s not adding to your scalp difficulties.
+Apply a small amount to your scalp and wait a few hours.
+If you notice irritation or itching, swap that product for a gentler one.

 Minimize Heat Exposure

 Let your hair air-dry, and don’t use a curling iron, a flat iron, or other heated styling implements while managing scalp psoriasis.
-Doing so will help your scalp heal faster and help you lose the least possible amount of hair while it’s healing.
+Heat can dry out your hair and irritate your scalp, slowing down healing.
+Minimizing heat exposure will help your scalp heal faster and may reduce hair loss.

 Find Your Team

-Are you struggling with hair loss due to psoriatic disease?
-Have you found a way to treat your scalp psoriasis and related hair loss and you’d like to share it?
-Add your thoughts or tips in the comments below or by posting on your Activities page.
+Are you experiencing hair loss related to psoriatic disease?
+Have you found a way to treat your scalp psoriasis and related hair loss?
+Share your thoughts or tips in the comments below or by posting on your Activities page.

 A MyPsoriasisTeam Subscriber